LYL010-ADELA/napoleonic-cadaster-maps/src/geometry-type-maps.md

 import {createParishGeometryTypeMap, createGeometryTypeColoredMap } from "./components/map-geometry-type.js";
 ```

-# Napoleonic Cadaster - types of geometries.
+# Type of Geometry.
-On the cadastral map, each shape drawn was filled with a color that denotes the type of the current cadastral object.
-All pink geometries are building, all the blue denotes body of water, orange are subporch, white are the street and the beige are courtyard of building.
-When the cadastral map of the register was digitized, this information was stored directly on the geometrical feature, allowing the following digital twin of the cadastral map to be drawn
+On the cadastral map, each delineated shape was filled with a specific color indicating the type of cadastral object it represents.
+This graphic design was expressly indicated in the [Recueil Methodique](https://gallica.bnf.fr/ark:/12148/bpt6k96475008.texteImage), which all administrations under French administration were required to follow.

+Buildings are rendered in pink, water (canals) in blue, subporches in orange, streets in white, and courtyards in beige.
+During the digitization of the cadastral register, this typological information was embedded directly within the geometric features, enabling the creation of a faithful digital twin of the original cadastral map.

 ```js
 const parishData = FileAttachment("./data/1740_redrawn_parishes_cleaned_wikidata_standardised.geojson").json();